alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### American and UK English

 Use UK English spelling and grammar.
-For example, use ‘organise’ not ‘organize’, ‘modelling’ not ‘modeling’, and ‘fill in a form’, not ‘fill out a form’.
+For example, use 'organise' not 'organize', 'modelling' not 'modeling', and 'fill in a form', not 'fill out a form'.

 American proper nouns, like 4th Mechanized Brigade or Pearl Harbor, take American English spelling.

 ### Ampersands

-Use ‘and’ rather than ‘&’, unless it's a department's logo image or a company's name as it appears on the [Companies House](https://beta.companieshouse.gov.uk/) register.
+Use 'and' rather than '&', unless it's a department's logo image or a company's name as it appears on the [Companies House](https://beta.companieshouse.gov.uk/) register.

 ### animal health

 Lower case.

 ### antisocial

 No hyphen.